sevenaces/resizer/README.md

     a. `API_GATEWAY_HOST`: `{some_id}.execute-api.{aws-region}.amazonaws.com` (Note, no `https`)
     a. `API_GATEWAY_PATH`: `{stage}/resizer`
 12. From the appendix, copy the `S3 Routing Rules Template` and replace these two variables.
 This can be pasted in the `S3 Static Website Hosting` section on S3, under Rewriting Rules
+13. To avoid Cloudfront from caching the redirect, we have to set custom TTL on cloudfront.
+Set Minimum and Default to 0.
+(Since the assets added via this lambda automatically have a TTL/Max-age, those would get overwritten, just not for the redirects)
+14. Please note, that if you are pushing images to this S3 bucket, make sure you explicitly set a max-age

 ## Appendix